 Okefenokee Swamp (Hotel Prices & Photos)

-Nestled in the foothills of the North Georgia mountains, Gibbs Garden is a premier destination for horticulture enthusiasts in the south.
+Nestled in the foothills of the North Georgia mountains, Gibbs Gardens is a premier destination for horticulture enthusiasts in the south.
 Located just outside Atlanta in Cherokee County, it’s considered to be one of the largest residential gardens in the world.
 The 220-acre garden contains some 19 ponds, 24 lakes and 32 bridges.
 Enjoy a tranquil walk along the streams and waterfalls, and around the water gardens, taking in the fragrance of plants, flowers, and millions of bulbs that provide a wide array of color, shape and texture.
 The grounds include magnificent Japanese Gardens too.
 The gardens also feature a gift shop with garden-related items, including bulbs.

 Cumberland Island (Hotel Prices & Photos)